A Geometric Unification of Concept Learning with Concept Cones: Abstract

 \section{Abstract}

-Two traditions of interpretability have evolved side by side but seldom spoken to each other: Concept Bottleneck Models (CBMs), which prescribe what a concept should be, and Sparse Autoencoders (SAEs), which discover what concepts emerge.
+We study two main approaches to interpretability: Concept Bottleneck Models (CBMs), which define concepts using supervision, and Sparse Autoencoders (SAEs), which discover them from data.
 While CBMs use supervision to align activations with human-labeled concepts, SAEs rely on sparse coding to uncover emergent ones.
 We show that both paradigms instantiate the same geometric structure: each learns a set of linear directions in activation space whose nonnegative combinations form a \emph{concept cone}.
 Supervised and unsupervised methods thus differ not in kind but in how they select this cone.
-Building on this view, we propose an operational bridge between the two paradigms.
-CBMs provide human-defined reference geometries, while SAEs can be evaluated by how well their learned cones approximate or contain those of CBMs.
-This containment framework yields quantitative metrics linking inductive biases -- such as SAE type, sparsity, or expansion ratio -- to emergence of plausible\footnote{We adopt the terminology of \citet{jacovi2020towards}, who distinguish between \emph{faithful} explanations (accurately reflecting model computations) and \emph{plausible} explanations (aligning with human intuition and domain knowledge).
-CBM concepts are plausible by construction -- selected or annotated by humans -- though not necessarily faithful to the true latent factors that organise the data manifold.} concepts.
-Using these metrics, we uncover a ``sweet spot'' in both sparsity and expansion factor that maximizes both geometric and semantic alignment with CBM concepts.
+SAEs are known to be unstable: small changes in sparsity, dictionary size, or training can lead to very different decompositions with similar reconstruction.
+This makes it difficult to assess whether the learned concepts are meaningful.
+We address this issue by using CBMs as partial anchors.
+Rather than requiring full agreement, we check whether a subset of SAE concepts can recover CBM concepts.
+We formalize this idea through metrics that measure containment and alignment between cones.
+These metrics reveal how inductive biases—such as sparsity and expansion factor—affect the emergence of meaningful concepts, and identify regimes where SAEs best recover human-relevant structure.
+Overall, our work unifies supervised and unsupervised concept discovery through a shared geometric framework, providing principled metrics to measure SAE progress and assess how well discovered concepts align with plausible human concepts.